Start a Conversation

 - Demonstrate making a conversation connection with a student in class.

-- Distribute the Student Activity, review the directions and complete.
+- Distribute the Student Activity (in fillable pdf form), review the directions and complete.

 - Find out how many people made a personal connection with their partners.